bus710/golang-dev-env-setting/README.md

  filetype plugin indent on
 ```

 However, the execute line invokes error before you actually have Pathogen.

-Put a double quote at front of the line if the error message is too annoying.
+Put a double quote \("\) at the front of the execute line if the error message is too annoying.

 ### Get Extensions